MobilityData/gtfs.org/docs/en/getting_started/features/pathways.md

 ## Pathway Connections

-At its foundational level, Pathways offers basic functionality to connect key areas defined in Location types within a station.
+At its foundational level, Pathways offers basic functionality to connect key areas defined in Location Types within a station.
 These connections form pathways, enabling users to obtain precise directions (e. g. from an entrance to the boarding area), which is particularly useful in navigating large and complex transit stations.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|